-The Port Corporation operates the Joseph A. Balzano Marine Terminal and Broadway Terminal facilities in the City of Camden and the Port of Salem in the City of Salem.
+The Port Corporation operates the Joseph A. Balzano Marine Terminal and Broadway Terminal facilities in the City of Camden, the Port of Salem in the City of Salem and the Paulsboro Marine Terminal in Paulsboro, NJ.
 The Port Corporation reports to the State of New Jersey through the Department of the Treasury.